 Selma Mann discovered her inner poet after a series of devastating losses, waking the muse for her first book of poetry, Mourning Cloak.
 Her second book, Whimsical Warrior, a playful tribute to aging with grace and laughter , was published by Balkan Press in 2017.

 Gena Maselli is a professional writer who loves to see others living their dreams.
-She has authored several books as well as written numerous magazine and Web articles, children’s church curriculum, direct mail and more.
+She has written 15 books as well as numerous magazine and Web articles for publications like Brio, HomeLife, Christian Single, Marriage Today, Believer’s Voice of Victory and more.

 Michael Mason is founding editor of This Land magazine and author of “Head Cases: Stories of Brain Injury and Its Aftermath.”
 His work has appeared in the New York Times, The Believer, and DIscover, among other publications.
 He is currently working on his second book, a true life psychedelic crime story.